amvya/Toolkit-git-assignment/README.md

 ## **1. git config --list**
-- displays all the git configuration settings currently in effect for your system, user, and repository
+- displays all the git configuration settings currently in effect for our system, user, and repository

 ## **2. git init**